ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 contended, and retries will be infrequent and in majority of cases will never occur.

-Since update operations are allowed (and eventually will) retry, they have to be both stateless (have no shared state between operations), and pure (have no side-effects on other resources).
+Since update operations are allowed to (and eventually will) retry, they have to be both stateless (have no shared state between operations), and pure (have no side-effects on other resources).

 # Compare and Swap